sagedemage/Arch-Linux-Installation-Guide/README.md

 ## Setting up
 First do arch linux install guide: https://wiki.archlinux.org/index.php/Installation_guide I will tell you how to do post installation of Arch linux once you install the base system.

-You have to chroot into the your arch linux root directory to install these packages.
+Note: You have to chroot into the your arch linux root directory to install these packages.

 ## Choose the grub bootloader
 I recommend installing grub as a beginner to this installation.